 Attended Cushing Academy; a prep school in Ashburnham, Massachusetts.
 An award in her namesake is given annually to one male and one female scholar-athlete of exceptional accomplishment in both fields.

-Joan Crawford and Davis had feuded for years.
+Joan Crawford and Davis had feuded for years, some of it instigated by publicists and studio heads.
 During the making of What Ever Happened to Baby Jane?
 (1962), Bette had a Coca-Cola machine installed on the set due to Crawford's affiliation with Pepsi (she was the widow of Pepsi's CEO).
 Joan got her revenge by putting weights in her pockets when Davis had to drag her across the floor during certain scenes.
+Crawford died in 1977, and ten years later, Davis spoke more freely about her.
+In a 1987 interview with Bryant Gumbel, she said that Crawford acted professionally on the movie set, since she showed up on time and knew her lines, and that the rift happened only after she campaigned against Davis, making sure she didn't win her third Oscar.
+That same year, she told Barbara Walters that she was hurt and angry by Crawford's actions.
+However, she also added that she won't tarnish Crawford's accomplishments: "She came a long way from a little girl from where she came from.
+This, I will never take away from her".

 Desperately wanted to win a third Best Actress Oscar for What Ever Happened to Baby Jane?
 (1962), as three wins in the leading category was unprecedented (Walter Brennan had won three Oscars, but all of his were in the supporting category).
 It was the general feeling among Academy voters that while Davis was superb, the movie itself was little better than a potboiler exploitation film, the kind that doesn't deserve the recognition that an Oscar would give it.